 with relations $\alpha_{i}\beta_{i} = \beta_{i}\alpha_{i} = 0$ for every $i = 1, \dots, \lfloor n/m\rfloor$. \end{theorem}

+The category $\mathcal{P}_{r/m}$ is quadratic, but not Koszul, and it has infinite homological dimension.
+In the case $n = 2$, the category $\mathcal{P}_{r/m}$ actually coincides with the category of all HC bimodules.
+In particular, the category of HC bimodules is not, in general, a highest weight category.

-In the proof of Theorem \ref{thm:main2}, we will need some more structure on the category $\HC(c,c)$: induction and restriction functors that were introduced in \cite{losev_completions} and studied further in \cite{losev_derived, hcbimod} as well as the present paper; and a duality functor whose existence is our last main result.
-The first indication that such a diality functor could exist was given in \cite{BL}, where the authors of that paper introduce a bimodule (the \emph{double wall-crossing bimodule}) that turns out to be the dual of the regular bimodule.
+In the proof of Theorem \ref{thm:main2}, we will need some more structure on the category $\HC(c,c)$: (co-)induction and restriction functors that were introduced in \cite{losev_completions} and studied further in \cite{losev_derived, hcbimod} as well as the present paper; and a duality functor whose existence is our last main result.
+The first indication that such a duality functor could exist was given in \cite{BL}, where the authors of that paper introduce a bimodule (the \emph{double wall-crossing bimodule}) whose composition series looks like that of the regular bimodule but the order in which the subquotients appear is reversed.
+It turns out that the double wall-crossing bimodule is the dual of the regular bimodule.

 \begin{theorem} Let $c > 0$.
 Then, for an integer $N \gg 0$ there exists an equivalence of categories

 that preseves the support of a bimodule.
 If $c = r/m$, then $\DD$ induces an equivalence $\cP_{r/m} \to \cP_{-r/m + N}^{\opp}$. \end{theorem}